smart-edge-open/ido-specs/doc/reference-architectures/Smartedge-Open-Experience-Kit-Near-Edge.md

 For more details about `eis-experience-kit` check [README.md](https://github.com/smart-edge-open/edgeapps/blob/master/applications/eis-experience-kit/README.md)

 ## Conclusion
-Smart Edge Open Experience Kit Near Edge deployment provide a reference implementation on how to use Smart Edge Open software to efficiently deploy, manage and optimize the performance of network functions and applications suited to running at the Near Edge Network.
-With the power of Intel® architecture CPUs and the flexibility to add hardware accelerators, Smart Edge Open Experience Kit systems can be customized for a wide range of applications.
+The Intel® Smart Edge Open Near Edge Experience Kit deployment provides a reference implementation on how to use Intel® Smart Edge Open software to efficiently deploy, manage and optimize the performance of network functions and applications suited to running at the Near Edge Network.
+With the power of Intel architecture CPUs and the flexibility to add hardware accelerators, Intel® Smart Edge Open Experience Kit systems can be customized for a wide range of applications.

 ## Learn more
 * [Building on NFVI foundation from Core to Cloud to Edge with Intel® Architecture](https://networkbuilders.intel.com/social-hub/video/building-on-nfvi-foundation-from-core-to-cloud-to-edge-with-intel-architecture)